IceUnicorn93/Open-VTT/README.md

 # Wiki

-I put the Instructions in the wiki [HERE](https://github.com/IceUnicorn93/Open-VTT/wiki) Also a fea other links are there, over the time I will work on the wiki so keep an eye on that!
+I put the Instructions in the wiki [HERE](https://github.com/IceUnicorn93/Open-VTT/wiki) Also a few other links are there, over the time I will work on the wiki so keep an eye on that!